ssin610/Quinzical/README.md

 # Troubleshoot
  - Audio(spd-say) issue:
- 	Run command: "sudo apt-get install speech-dispatcher" in the terminal
+ 	Run command: "sudo apt-get install speech-dispatcher" in the terminal to install spd-say

+ - Nothing display in Games Mode:
+ 	Please close the game and delete the following txt files and start the game again addedCategories.txt, addedQuestions.txt, answeredQuestions.txt